 Spend more time on your application shows.
 Admissions readers routinely spend 15-20 minutes on your essays and the time we spend tailoring what we say is important.
 At the same time, that does not mean focusing so intensely on every single word of your application.
 Be you.
 Be natural.

 Spend time thinking about who you are today and what you stand for.
 If you are able to think deeply about this before writing and during the writing process, it will help you stand out legions from everyone else precisely because you will be reflecting YOU and not anyone else.
+Then, the time on college applications can pay itself forward by helping you develop your sense of self as well.

 The beauty of this approach is that it does not require you to have done international level awards or to have a clear idea of even what you hope to pursue.
 Instead, our goal is to help students realize who they are today and use that toolset now and in the future.
 Granted, we have many students who already have a passion and that is great, but for those students it is about finding out why you have that passion and what that means for your future.